Applications of artificial intelligence: Sports writing

-In 2010, artificial intelligence used baseball statistics to automatically generate news articles.
+In 2010, AI used baseball statistics to automatically generate news articles.
 This was launched by The Big Ten Network using software from Narrative Science.

-After being unable to cover every Minor League Baseball game with a large team, Associated Press collaborated with Automated Insights in 2016 to create game recaps that were automated by artificial intelligence.
+After being unable to cover every Minor League Baseball game with a large team, Associated Press collaborated with Automated Insights in 2016 to create game recaps that were automated by AI.

 UOL in Brazil expanded the use of AI in its writing.
-Rather than just generating news stories, they programmed the AI to include commonly searched words on Google.
+In addition to generating news stories, they programmed the AI to include commonly searched words on Google.

-El Pais, a Spanish news site that covers many things including sports, allows users to make comments on each news article.
-They use the Perspective API to moderate these comments and if the software deems a comment to contain toxic language, the commenter must modify it in order to publish it.
+El Pais, a Spanish news site, allows users to make comments on news articles.
+They use the Perspective API to moderate these comments and if the software deems a comment to contain toxic language, the commenter must modify it to publish it.

-A local Dutch media group used AI to create automatic coverage of amateur soccer, set to cover 60,000 games in just a single season.
-NDC partnered with United Robots to create this algorithm and cover what would have never been possible before without an extremely large team.
+A local Dutch media group used AI to create automatic coverage of amateur soccer, set to cover 60,000 games in a single season.
+NDC partnered with United Robots to create the algorithm.

-Lede AI has been used in 2023 to take scores from high school football games to generate stories automatically for the local newspaper.
-This was met with significant criticism from readers for the very robotic diction that was published.
-With some descriptions of games being a "close encounter of the athletic kind," readers were not pleased and let the publishing company, Gannett, know on social media.
-Gannett has since halted their used of Lede AI until they come up with a solution for what they call an experiment.
+In 2023, Lede AI was used to take scores from high school football games and generate stories for the local newspaper.
+It was met with criticism from readers, who mocked the robotic diction and called out the publishing company, Gannett, on social media.
+Gannett has since halted their used of Lede AI.

 Wikipedia

+Some editors of Wikimedia projects use AI and machine learning programs to edit existing articles or create new ones.

+Some applications of AI, like using large language models (LLMs) to create new articles from scratch, have been more controversial than others for the Wikipedia community.
+In August 2025, English Wikipedia adopted a policy that allowed editors to nominate suspected LLM-generated articles for speedy deletion.
+Then, a March 2026 decision prohibited the use of LLMs to generate or rewrite article content, with exceptions for copyediting one's own writing and machine translation from another language's Wikipedia.

+Wikipedia has also been a significant source of training data for some of the earliest AI projects.
+This has received mixed reactions, including concern about companies not citing Wikipedia when relying on it to answer a question as well as Wikipedia's increased costs from data scraping.

-Millions of its articles have been edited by bots which however are usually not artificial intelligence software.
+Millions of its articles have been edited by bots, which however are usually not AI software.
 Many AI platforms use Wikipedia data, mainly for training machine learning applications.
-There is research and development of various artificial intelligence applications for Wikipedia such as for identifying outdated sentences, detecting covert vandalism or recommending articles and tasks to new editors.
+There is research and development of various AI applications for Wikipedia, such as for identifying outdated sentences, detecting covert vandalism or recommending articles and tasks to new editors.

 Machine translation has also be used for translating Wikipedia articles and could play a larger role in creating, updating, expanding, and generally improving articles in the future.
 A content translation tool allows editors of some Wikipedias to more easily translate articles across several select languages.